raytiasha/Olist-operational-performance-analysis/README.md

 - Orders delayed by 8+ days received an average review score of only 1.71, less than half the score of on-time deliveries.

 ## Recommendations
-- **Further analysis using additional years of data is recommended to determine whether the November demand spike represents a recurring seasonal pattern.** Understanding seasonal peaks will help operations teams forecast demand and proactively allocate fulfillment and logistics resources.
+- **Improve Demand Forecasting and Peak-Season Planning.** Further analysis using additional years of data is recommended to determine whether the November demand spike represents a recurring seasonal pattern.
+Identifying seasonal demand peaks would enable more accurate forecasting and proactive allocation of fulfillment and logistics resources.
-- **Strengthen logistics capacity planning during peak-demand periods and prioritize carrier performance improvements, as shipping was identified as the primary contributor to delivery delays.** Establishing performance monitoring for logistics partners and preparing for demand surges can help mitigate delivery disruptions.
+- **Prioritize Logistics Performance During Demand Surges.** Strengthen logistics capacity planning and carrier performance management during peak-demand periods, as shipping was identified as the primary contributor to delivery delays.
+Monitoring logistics partner performance and preparing for demand surges can help reduce delivery disruptions and maintain service levels.
-- **Reduce delivery delays as a core operational objective, as customer satisfaction declines significantly with increasing delay duration.** Particular focus should be placed on preventing delays exceeding four days, where customer ratings drop sharply and customer experience is most negatively affected.
+- **Reduce Delivery Delays to Improve Customer Satisfaction.** Reducing delivery delays should be a key operational priority, as customer satisfaction declines significantly with increasing delay duration.
+Particular attention should be given to preventing delays exceeding 4 days, where customer ratings drop sharply and the customer experience is most negatively affected.

 ---